abdulyunus/invent_ai_assignment/README.md

-# Sales Promotion Analysis
+# 📊 Sales Promotion Analysis

-This project analyzes the impact of promotions on item and store-level sales using clustering, statistical testing, and visualization.
-It generates plots and a PowerPoint report summarizing the results.
+This project evaluates the impact of promotional events on product and store-level sales using clustering, statistical testing, and visual reporting.
+The workflow includes preprocessing, analysis, visualization, and generation of a comprehensive PowerPoint report.

+---

-## Features
+## ✨ Features

-- Loads and preprocesses sales and promotion data
+- ✅ Load and preprocess sales and promotion datasets
-- Flags sales records during promotion periods
+- 📅 Identify and flag promotion periods
-- Clusters items and stores by average weekly sales
+- 📊 Cluster items and stores using K-Means based on sales performance
-- Calculates sales increase due to promotions
+- 📈 Measure sales uplift during promotions
-- Visualizes results with bar and box plots
+- 📉 Generate bar charts and boxplots for deeper insights
-- Performs statistical tests (t-test) on sales increases
+- 📐 Perform statistical t-tests to compare category-wise effects
-- Generates a PowerPoint presentation of findings
+- 🖼️ Automatically generate a PowerPoint report with visuals and analysis

+---

 ## 📁 Project Structure